 Oh, also, don’t forget the impressive York Minster, the largest Gothic building in the whole of Britain.

 Also, York is home to the National Railway Museum, though you might wanna give this a miss if trains aren’t your thing.

 Alternatively, pop into the Jorvik Viking Centre where you can find out more about the cities Nordic heritage.

 For a typically (and pretty decedent) afternoon tea, pop into the Countess of York.
 You’ll leave stuffed.
 After all, it’s hard to resist all the cakes. 😉

 Okay, so these towns aren’t cities at all, but I couldn’t resist!
 They’re both gorgeous spots to experience and places you should definitely visit.

 Known as the birthplace of William Shakespeare, Stratford-upon-Avon is a gorgeous city that’s nestled in the English countryside.

-When you’re here, you can visit the birthplace of Shakespeare and learn much more about his life, Anne Hathaway’s Cottage, the theatres of the Swan and Royal Shakespeare to name but a few.
+When you’re here, you can visit the birthplace of Shakespeare and learn much more about his life.
+You’ll also see; Anne Hathaway’s Cottage, the theatres of the Swan and Royal Shakespeare to name but a few.

-Afterwards, you can take a relaxing walk along the river or visit one of the many pubs in the historic centre that makes this one of the best cities to visit in England.
+Afterwards, take a relaxing stroll along the river or visit one of the many pubs in the historic centre.
+Honestly, these alone make it one of the best cities to visit in England to visit.